 These kinds of fears have been gradually loosening their hold on our imaginations, while the coolly-measured possibilities of gene editing — nothing more than a new and innovative medical tool — are winning over.
 And as with any new technology, it comes with a particular set of risks and benefits that must be taken into consideration.
 The slow change in public attitude toward gene editing is evident in groups such as Germany’s Citizens’ Delphi Germline Therapy project at Karlsruhe Institute of Technology (KIT).

 After debating detailed information on the risks and benefits over the course of a few months, and undergoing a rigorous participation process that combined aspects of Citizens’ Jury with the Delphi survey method, the group has called for the loosening of bans on germline gene editing research in Germany.
-Their final report was presented at Berlin Science Week in early November.
+Their final report was presented at Berlin Science Week in late 2018.
 And though their verdict only applies to the current ban in Germany, which includes a ban on basic research in germline cells, the group’s decision could have an impact on regulations around the world.
 Indeed, the participants were keen on having Germany play a more active role in the development of international gene editing guidelines.

 Regarding the Citizens’ Jury and Delphi survey methods used, Ralf Grötker, who developed and carried out the project in collaboration with the Department of Science Communication at the Institute for German Studies at KIT, stated, “The process is geared towards working on a complex topic with a group of laypeople, empower them to make an informed judgment, and eventually reach recommendations for politicians.”
 Though the group only consisted of 26 German citizens, the group was representative of the population, and the topic of gene editing was thoroughly investigated from a variety of angles.